Causal Inference under Interference through Designed Markets: Defining Counterfactuals

-Rather than pursuing the plug-in approach further, we instead specify a general class of economic mechanisms where a $\sqrt n$ convergent and computationally efficient estimator for $\bar \tau_{\text{GTE}}$ is available.
+Rather than pursuing plug-in estimation, which may converge extremely slowly or not at all, we instead specify a general class of economic mechanisms where a $\sqrt n$ convergent and computationally efficient estimator for $\bar \tau_{\text{GTE}}$ is available.
 This class, formalized in Assumption \ref{as:cutoff}, is made up of mechanisms for which an individual's allocation depends only on their own submission to the mechanism and a set of market-clearing cutoffs.
-This is a similar type of interference as in \citet{munro2023market}, but because the market is cleared by a known mechanism, we can estimate counterfactuals that are not local to the observed equilibrium, which was not possible in the previous paper.
 A variety of commonly-used mechanisms have a cutoff structure, including the uniform price auction, deferred acceptance \citep{azevedo2016supply}, and top trading cycles \citep{leshno2021cutoff}.
+In \citet{munro2023market}, restricting spillovers to occur through market prices is useful for identification of local treatment effects in general equilibrium.
+Although our identification strategy is entirely different, limiting the complexity of interactions that occur through the mechanism is still necessary to show that estimators of $\bar \tau_{\text{GTE}}$ converge at the parametric rate.